vishal5794/Weather/README.md

 Uses charts to display weather condition

 Note!
-For the best result weather aplication link compatible with internet explorer and firefox only because it uses google's open API.
+For the best result, open weather aplication link in IE or Firefox only because, it uses google's open API.